CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

 |------------------------|----|----|----|----|----|----|
 | Milliseconds per frame | 14 | 14 | 15 | 20 | 34 | 90 |

+It seems that after 10, the quadratic nature of generating gaussian kernels on the fly seems to take its toll.
+As a result, I think a kernel of size 10 works best visually and performance-wise.

 ## Kernel Experiments
 Here were some odd images that I got by using different 3x3 kernels without thresholding–you need to threshold the value obtained from the convolution in order to get the highlighted edges.